What is a basal cell carcinoma?

 - Large defects are repaired by flap or skin graft.

-Mohs margin–controlled micrographic excision has very high cure rates achieved by trained dermatologists or dermatologic surgeons.
+Mohs margin-controlled micrographic excision has very high cure rates when performed by trained dermatologists or dermatological surgeons.

-- Best used for superficial BCCs less than 2 cm diameter.
+- Imiquimod is best used for superficial BCCs < 2 cm in diameter.

-- Results in a variable inflammatory reaction, maximal at three weeks.
+- Imiquimod results in a variable inflammatory reaction, that is greatest at three weeks.

 Side effects and complications of imiquimod cream include:

 - An inflammatory reaction, maximal 3–4 days after the use of the cream